Zorua162/aoc2023/README.md

 ### Setup

-To setup the pre-commits, first install pre-commit via the `dev-requirements.txt` file:
+To setup the pre-commits, first install pre-commit via the `requirements-dev.txt` file:
 `python -m pip install -r requirements.txt`

 Now setup the pre-commits in your local environment: